mediabrix/mediabrix-ios-sdk/README.md

 self.publisherVars = [[MediaBrix userDefaults] defaultAdData].mutableCopy;
 [[MediaBrix sharedInstance]loadAdWithIdentifier:@"Zone_Name" adData:self.publisherVars withViewController:self];
 //self refers to the UIViewController that is implementing the SDK.
-//if you do not have a reference to the UIViewController you can pass null.
+//if you do not have a reference to the UIViewController you can pass nil.
 ```

 ###Show an Ad